The gentle singing of birds slowly pulled me out of my dream.

-A strengthening breakfast for someone who does not like warm porridge full of wonders and goodness, you can have poached eggs (a rich source of vitamin A which plays an essential role in the maturation and differentiation of immune cells, i.e. lymphocytes, monocytes and neutrophils.)
+A strengthening breakfast for someone who doesn’t like warm porridge is poached eggs (a rich source of vitamin A which plays an essential role in the maturation and differentiation of immune cells, i.e. lymphocytes, monocytes and neutrophils.)
 Accompanied by avocado salad (which is a good source of Glutathione, iron and folic acid) tomatoes (rich in potassium) parsley (vitamin C bomb) and sour cucumbers (my favourite probiotic :))

 On lunch/dinner, delicious warming soups are at the forefront of autumn dishes.
 Full of vegetables, spices and nutritious broths.
 In our home kitchen, in the dark autumn season carrots, pumpkins, red potatoes and chickpeas reign, always with a hint of garlic, turmeric and irreplaceable ginger.

 Dishes that will help our immune system should also contain :